wp-plugins/ctabs/readme.txt

 == Changelog ==

+= 1.3 =
+* Added - No Cache for issues with ie8 switching between tabs.

 = 1.2.2 =
 * Fixed - Issue causing jQuery conflict and tabs to show but not switch.